waimea-dt/flask-project/docs/guides/flask.md

-# What is a Flask Web App?
+# How Does a Flask Web App Work?

 A **web application** is a program that runs on a web server and **delivers interactive content through a web browser**.
 Unlike static websites that just display fixed information, web apps respond to user actions (clicking buttons, filling in forms, etc.) and generate personalised, dynamic responses.